biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 Go through this step-by-step check list for shipping research samples along the key questions.

 > [!IMPORTANT]
 > This check list is only for internal use, based on experience and statements of the authorities, but **no** official guideline from one of the authorities, and subject to ongoing development!
 It is not exhaustive and there might be changes and or minor inaccuracies.
-Always contact the responsible institutions and authorities if you have questions (some contact information is noted below).
+Always contact the responsible institutions and authorities if you have questions (contact information is noted below).
 See at the bottom of this document which authorities added comments for this guideline.

 ### 5.1.1 Before transport